Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 The initial marketing photo indicates minor differences in the flowers on the pre-production piece.
 There were three open flowers and one bloom.
 Each open flower appears to have individually formed petals.
 All production items seen have four open flower made from molds.
 Only slight color variations have been noted.

 Mary, Mary was one of the true redheads released by the studio.
-While each artist's style heavily influenced the tone of any sculptures coloring, this piece is most always true to the intended color.
+While each artist's style heavily influenced the tone of any sculpture's coloring, this piece is most always true to the intended color.

 Issue / Completed Price

-$250 each $500 pair $295 each in 1999
+$250 each $295 each in 1999

 The Hall of Fame sculptures were given new design numbers as well as new names.
 Boy Head was assigned number 5075 and Girl Head was assigned 5076.